microsoft/playwright/docs/src/aria-snapshots.md

 structure of a page, use the [Chrome DevTools Accessibility Pane](https://developer.chrome.com/docs/devtools/accessibility/reference#pane).

-## Snapshot Matching
+## Snapshot matching

-The [`method: LocatorAssertions.toMatchAriaSnapshot`] assertion method in Playwright compares the accessible structure of a page with a predefined accessibility snapshot template, helping validate the page's accessibility state against testing requirements.
+The [`method: LocatorAssertions.toMatchAriaSnapshot`] assertion method in Playwright compares the accessible structure of the locator scope with a predefined aria snapshot template, helping validate the page's state against testing requirements.

 For the following DOM: